New Benghazi panel head asks why Americans were in dangerous Libyan city

 House Speaker John Boehner, Republican from Ohio, said he wanted the panel to probe requests for security before the attacks and what Washington told its diplomats during the assault.
 He also tasked it with establishing whether the White House was truthful about what happened afterward.

-"I don't want theater.
+"I don't want theatre.
 I don't want a side show," he said on the Fox news program "Sunday Morning Futures", adding the committee had no deadline for presenting its findings.

 Democrats have not yet said if they would participate on the panel.
 Representative Xavier Becerra, chairman of the House Democratic Caucus, said the party would decline to take part if it was a "witch hunt."